smartdevicelink/sdl_evolution/proposals/0272-sdl-javascript-manager-layer.md

 ### Managers

 Specifically, these are the following manager classes that existing libraries already use, and thus will need to be implemented in the JavaScript suite:
-* BaseSubManager (The class that submanagers will extend)
+* SubManagerBase (The class that submanagers will extend)
 * SdlManager (Publicly-facing manager that allows access to the submanagers below)
     * ScreenManager (Handles the process of displaying and managing items on the head unit)
         * MenuManager (Handles menus and submenus)